ocaml/v2.ocaml.org/site/docs/install.md

       configuration setup (may affect interaction with github projects).
 See [this page](http://superuser.com/questions/397288/using-cygwin-in-windows-8-chmod-600-does-not-work-as-expected)
       for a suggested workaround.
+* OCPWin is a self-contained binary distribution of OCaml for Windows.
+It supports both 32-bit and 64-bit Windows platforms, and can compile both bytecode and native code applications, directly from a Windows terminal, without installing other software.
+The license agreement allows both commercial and non-commercial use, as long as the compiler parts themselves are not redistributed.
+A binary installer is provided for OCaml 4.01.0.
+Some additional features have been added to OCaml for better support of Windows.

+*Note: The link for OCPWin has been removed due to an issue waiting to be solved.*

+To install libraries, you may use [Wodi](http://wodi.forge.ocamlcore.org/) or OPAM.

+### Cygwin

 * [Cygwin](http://cygwin.com/)-based port.
 Requires Cygwin.
 No
  graphical user interface is provided.
-The compilers generate executables that do require Cygwin.
+The compilers generate executables that do require Cygwin (`cygwin1.dll`).
 The precompiled binaries are part of the Cygwin distribution; you can install them using the Cygwin `setup` tool.
 Alternatively, download the source distribution and compile it under Cygwin.

-To install libraries, you may use [Wodi](http://wodi.forge.ocamlcore.org/) or OPAM.

-### OCPWIN, Self-Contained OCaml for Windows

-OCPWin is a self-contained binary distribution of OCaml for
-Windows.
-It supports both 32-bit and 64-bit Windows platforms, and can compile both bytecode and native code applications, directly from a Windows terminal, without installing other software.
-The license agreement allows both commercial and non-commercial use, as long as the compiler parts themselves are not redistributed.
-A binary installer is provided for OCaml 4.01.0.
-Some additional features have been added to OCaml for better support of Windows.

-*Note: The link for OCPWin has been removed due to an issue waiting to be solved.*

 ## Mac OS X
 On Mac OS X, there are, at least for the base package, a few different